Azure/azure-devops-cli-extension/doc/migrations.md

 ## Command reference

 - `list`: List migrations for the org.
 Use `--include-inactive` to include completed/failed/suspended migrations.
+Use `--project` to filter by project name or ID.
 - `status`: Show migration status for a repository GUID.
 - `create`: Create a migration.
 Use `--validate-only` for pre-migration checks only.
 - `pause`: Pause an active migration.